 - Cultural Humility Building – PROMIS2U exposes students routinely and intentionally to opportunities and challenges seen in rural, historically marginalized, and medically underserved settings.
 Students further grow into empathic members of the medical profession.

 - Community Building – PROMIS2U fosters a sense of belonging through relationship building with faculty, administrators, staff, and medical students, as well as providing opportunities for community engagement.

 PROMIS2U, along with collaborators in the School of Medicine, have thoughtfully designed a year-long post-baccalaureate experience to help students achieve their dream of becoming a physician.
 As such, PROMIS2U students are expected to:

 - Attend a six-week summer intensive science preparation experience

-- Register for 12 credits of graduate coursework in Fall and Spring (see curriculum page)
+- Register for graduate coursework in Fall and Spring (see curriculum page)

 - Participate in bi-weekly academic success meetings and monthly wellness curricular activities

 - Act in accordance with the academic expectations outlined in the acceptance letter

 - Adhere to the Spencer Fox Eccles School of Medicine Code of Conduct

 As part of PROMIS2U, students will benefit from a wrap-around support system designed to prepare them to transition to medical school.
 Students will have the opportunity to enhance their academic knowledge, clinical experience, and critical-thinking and research skills.
 Students benefit from a robust network of faculty, staff, and peer mentors throughout their time with PROMIS2U.
-Students who meet performance standards of PROMIS2U will be presented to the Admissions Committee and considered for admission without the need to reapply to the UUSOM.
-Candidates who successfully matriculate to the UUSOM, we anticipate, will be leaders among their peers and serve as role models (and mentors) to future PROMIS2U participants.
+Students who meet PROMIS2U performance standards will be presented to the Admissions Committee in February of their PROMIS2U year and considered for admission after their PROMIS2U year.
+We anticipate that candidates who successfully matriculate to the UUSOM will be leaders among their peers and will have the opportunity to serve as role models (and mentors) to future PROMIS2U participants.
 Lastly, PROMIS2U alumni will continue to benefit from program resources throughout their four years of medical school at University of Utah.

 Basic Eligibility Criteria